THE ULTIMATE GUIDE TO FINDING CHEAP FLIGHTS FROM PHILLY

 This idea is simple, but often overlooked.

-There are cases when changing your departure or arrival date by a day can lead to savings of $100 or more per ticket.
+There are cases when changing your departure or arrival date by a single day can lead to savings of $100 or more per ticket.
 Flight search engines like Google Flights make it easy to play around with the calendar and see how slight changes will impact price.

-Of course, it's up to you to balance potential savings, costs of additional lodging, pleasure gained/lost from the trip length changed, and vacation days used.
+Of course, it's up to you to balance potential savings, costs of additional lodging, pleasure gained/lost from the trip length changed, and total vacation days used.
 But this approach can lead to big savings, especially when booking flights for the whole family.

 If you want to leave no stone unturned, you should compare prices for your trip on multiple flight booking engines and online travel agencies.